bazhenov/bazhenov.github.com/content/posts/2023-05-pairwise-microbenchmarking/index.md

     s.chars().take(5000).count()
 }

-/// Counting only first 4925 characters (5000 - 0.5%)
+/// Counting only the first 4925 characters (5000 - 0.5%)
 fn std_4925(s: &str) -> usize {
     s.chars().take(4925).count()
 }
 ```

-First test program check some of the functions against themseves to control for any issues with benchmarking framework.
-Then functions compared to each other.
+Firstly, the program checks some of the functions against themselves to ensure the integrity of the benchmarking framework.
+This step helps control for any potential issues or biases that may arise within the benchmarking process.

-Here is the results from my machine:
+Here are the benchmarking results from my machine:

 ```
 name                          B min C min  min ∆     B mean C mean mean ∆ mean ∆ (%)